United Continental says Sandy dented October revenue, profit

 Superstorm Sandy resulted in shutdowns at major New York-area airports and cancellations of more than 20,000 flights.

 This week, another storm that brought snow and rain to the U.S. Northeast led airlines to cancel more than 2,000 flights for Wednesday and Thursday, according to the FlightAware.com tracking service.
-On Thursday, United and Delta Air Lines (DAL.N) said their operations in the New York area were resuming as the region recovered from the latest storm .
+On Thursday, United and Delta Air Lines said their operations in the New York area were resuming as the region recovered from the latest storm.

 Barclays airline analyst David Fintzen said he expects Sandy to hurt airline earnings by $150 million to $200 million collectively in the fourth quarter.
 This week, he raised fourth- quarter earnings estimates for most airlines he covers, citing relief from lower fuel prices.